Why is it important to choose a surgeon who is board certified?

 What is Aesthetics?

-Aesthetics services at our center through Advanced Skin Aesthetics are those that rejuvenate the spirit -- including facials, chemical peels, Microdermabrasion, Photofacials, and hair removal -- all in a safe, medical environment under the supervision of our physicians.
+Aesthetics services at our center through our Medi.SPA are those that rejuvenate the skin and the spirit — including facials, chemical peels, Microdermabrasion, Photofacials, and hair removal — all in a safe, medical environment under the supervision of our physicians.
 These services improve the appearance of the face and body without surgery.
-An aesthetician performs these types of services and is trained in the art of medical skin care and medical skin care products.
+An aesthetician performs these types of services and is trained and certified in the art of medical skin care and medical skin care products.

-We know you will be pleased and rejuvenated by the wonderful services at Advanced Skin Aesthetics.
-We look forward to seeing you!
+We know you will be pleased and rejuvenated by the wonderful services at our Medi.SPA.
+We look forward to pampering you!

 How do I know if aesthetics services are right for me?